 Academic score of 6.5 with no band score lower than 6

-Details on requirements you must have before travelling to New Zealand are detailed on the Education New Zealand website, and include proof of funds and a valid medical and travel insurance.
+Details on requirements you must have before travelling to New Zealand are detailed on the Education New Zealand website and include proof of funds and valid medical and travel insurance.
 Details can be found here

 International students, as a condition of their Study Visa, are required to study full time.
 This means study that involves either at least 20 hours a week study on campus, or if enrolled in a Degree or higher qualification enrolling for at least three subjects each semester.

-Whitecliffe is a signatory to the Code of Practice for the Pastoral Care of International Students which sets out the minimum standards of advice and care that international students can expect.
+Whitecliffe is a signatory to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 which sets out the minimum standards of advice and care that international students can expect.
 The Code also provides a procedure for students to follow if there are any concerns about the treatment received from Whitecliffe or a Whitecliffe registered agent.

 The New Zealand Qualifications Authority (NZQA) website provides more information about the Code